Qliro/Qliro.FunToCode/README.md

 We're thrilled that you're interested in working with us at Qliro!
 We truly appreciate you taking the time to meet with us.

-This test is part of our recruitment process and will be conducted on-site at our office.
+This test is part of our recruitment process and will be conducted on-site at our office or via teams remote.
 It gives you the opportunity to showcase your programming and problem-solving skills.
 At the same time, you’ll gain insight into how we work and what you can expect from us as an employer.

 We hope you find the test both enjoyable and rewarding.
 We look forward to meeting you and discussing your ideas, thoughts, and how you reason about the current codebase.